Creating A Culture Where Employees Speak Up – An Interview With Sydney Finkelstein

 We’ll all be better off when our performance processes are designed to improve performance, rather than just giving employees a grade.
 And the world of work will improve dramatically as leaders strive to become more self-aware and build cultures where employees feel safe to speak up.
 I am grateful for Professor Finkelstein and others who are improving the world of work by improving its leadership.

 Follow Sydney on Twitter @sydfinkelstein to stay connected to what he’s thinking about and writing.
-His next book is Superbosses: How Exceptional Leaders Master the Flow of Talent, due out Feb 9, 2016.
+His next book is Superbosses: How Exceptional Leaders Master the Flow of Talent.